A silicon Brillouin laser: Introduction

-Here, $\Gamma$ is the intrinsic acoustic dissipation rate, $\beta^2$ is the coherently-driven phonon occupation number, $n^{\textup{th}}_{\textup{b}}$ is the thermal occupation number of the phonon field, and $n^{\textup{th}}_{\rm s}$ is average thermal occupation number of the symmetric mode of the optical resonator (with acoustic and optical frequencies of $\Omega_{\rm b} = 2 \pi \times 6.02$ GHz and $\omega_{\rm s} = 2 \pi \times 195$ THz, these correspond to room temperature values of $n^{\textup{th}}_{\rm b}\approx10^3$ and $n^{\textup{th}}_{\rm s}\approx0$, respectively).
-As a result of the three-wave dynamics of this system, the pump-Stokes coherence provides a direct window into the spectrum of the distributed acoustic field (see Supplementary Section 1.3), revealing that Brillouin lasing in this regime produces linewidth narrowing of the coherent acoustic field.
+Here, $\Gamma$ is the intrinsic acoustic dissipation rate, $\beta^2$ is the coherently-driven phonon occupation number, $n^{\textup{th}}_{\textup{b}}$ is the thermal occupation number of the phonon field, $n^{\textup{th}}_{\rm s}$ is average thermal occupation number of the symmetric mode of the optical resonator ($n^{\textup{th}}_{\rm b}\approx10^3$ and $n^{\textup{th}}_{\rm s}\approx0$), and the $+1$ is due to vacuum fluctuations.
+As a result of the three-wave dynamics of this system, the pump-Stokes coherence provides a direct window into the spectrum of the distributed acoustic wave (see supplementary materials 1.3) \cite{sm}, revealing that this regime of Brillouin lasing produces Schawlow-Townes linewidth narrowing of the coherent acoustic field.
+While closed-form analytical expressions for phase noise are tractable well below and above threshold, stochastic numerical simulations are necessary to model the noise characteristics in the vicinity of laser threshold (see Fig. 3C), revealing good qualitative agreement with our measurements.

-These phonon linewidth narrowing dynamics are reminiscent of those produced in optomechanical self-oscillation (sometimes called phonon lasing) \cite{vahala2008back,grudinin2010phonon,jiang2012high,bahl}.
-However, in contrast to phonon lasers, this Brillouin laser does not possess a phonon cavity that permits acoustic feedback for phonon self-oscillation ---an essential characteristic of phonon lasing (see Supplementary Section 1.6.b-d).
-Rather, this system is analogous to an extreme limit of singly-resonant OPO physics, with a slow, ballistic, long-lived idler wave (see Supplementary Section 1.6.e).
+These linewidth narrowing dynamics are distinct from those typically produced in glass-based Brillouin lasers \cite{Smith91,li2012characterization}, which yield Schawlow-Townes optical linewidth narrowing (see supplementary materials 1.6-7) \cite{sm}.
+In this silicon system, phonon linewidth narrowing arises from an inverted dissipation hierarchy in which the phonon temporal dissipation rate is much smaller than the optical dissipation rates for the pump and Stokes cavity modes (i.e., $\gamma_{\textup{p}},\gamma_{\textup{s}}\gg \Gamma$), in contrast to the temporal dissipation hierarchy conventionally realized in Brillouin lasers ($\gamma_{\textup{p}},\gamma_{\textup{s}}\ll \Gamma$) \cite{debut2000}.
+As a result, this silicon Brillouin laser simultaneously operates where the spatial acoustic decay length (63 $\rm \mu m$) is far smaller than the optical decay length ($\sim$0.1-1 m), while the intrinsic phonon lifetime (77 ns) exceeds that of the optical fields ($\sim$ 2-12 ns).
+This combination of spatial and temporal dynamics is made possible by the unusually large Brillouin coupling in this system ($\sim 10^3 \times$ that of silica fibers) and the disparate velocities of the interacting light and sound waves.